The following information can be found on this page:

 Definition: Amounts paid to visiting participating institutions, including per diems and/or travel and meals.

 Explanation: Amounts paid to visiting participating institutions, including per diems and/or travel and meal expenses (Line 21).
-(From NCAA Financial Reports).
+(From NCAA MFRS reports).

 CONFERENCE/NCAA DISTRIBUTIONS, MEDIA RIGHTS, AND POST-SEASON FOOTBALL: